Data-Management-by-Design/DMbD/common/README.md

 Here you can find Architectural Views related to Research Data Management in a university setting.

+---

+An initial version of the common enterprise architecture will be made available around November.
+Come back later!

+---

-The views are the result of an ongoing activity to establish a common ground for research data management and the enterprise architecture for implementing it at Danish Universities.
+The achitectural views presented are the result of an ongoing activity to establish a common ground for research data management and the enterprise architecture for implementing it at Danish Universities.

 # Attribution